techie66/libIgnitech/README.md

 ## Installation
 INSTALL contains modified generic GNU install instructions.

+###Quick installation:
-Quick installation: `./autogen.sh && ./configure && make && sudo make install`
+	./configure && make && sudo make install

 This is made to be a shared library, so under Linux you may need to do `sudo ldconfig` after `sudo make install`

+###Examples
+To make examples doi:
+	make examples
+You will get "ignitech_example".

+To make a dynmically linked example:
+	cd example
+	make example_dyn
-To make examples do `make examples`.
-You will get two files "ignitech_example_dyn" and "ignitech_example" the dyn version links to the installed library, the other does not.
-In order for make examples to not fail, you probably have to run `make install' first.
+In order for make example_dyn to not fail, you have to run `make install' first.

+###Other targets
-make git-clean will delete all auto generated files and leave just the files that would normally be in the git repository.
+make git-clean will delete all autotools generated files and leave just the files that would normally be in the git repository. make uninstall works as expected.

 # TODO
 - [ ] API